tranzzo/mobile-sdk-example-android/README.md

   `description` is the text will be displayed to user on the payment screen.
 Please, provide a readable product description.
+  `tokens` is the list of `CardToken` objects.
+Empty by default.

-  The UI example with customizable amount, `prefillAmount` and product description:
+  The UI example with customizable amount, `prefillAmount` and product `description`:

   ![img_4.png](app/src/img_4.png)

-  The UI example with customizable amount, description and empty `prefillAmount`.
+  The UI example with customizable amount, `description` and empty `prefillAmount`.

   ![img_5.png](app/src/img_5.png)